|

 Special training for non-tribal

 teachers to work in tribal areas, including knowledge of tribal dialect.
+The following

 activities have been taken up during the year 2006-07.